clanny/rustblox/README.md

 ## Testing
 Make sure to have a file named roblosecurity.txt containing a ROBLOSECURITY token in the project folder for tests to work.

+## Missing features
+The following features are needed for production but haven't been implemented yet

+- Ratelimits